TJ Desná

-TJ Desná is a association football club based in Desná, Czech Republic.
+TJ Desná is an association football club based in Desná, Czech Republic.
 It plays in lower amateur tiers.

 History

 TJ Desná was established in 1946.
 The club is currently based in Desná in the Jablonec nad Nisou District in Czech Republic.
 The team play in I.B Class competition.
 In 2006–07, the team got into the round 2 of the Czech Cup.

 Infrastructure

 The training ground is in gymnasium of Desná primary school and in Městský areál Desná.